InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-03-26-5-money-making-reasons-to-publish-books.markdown

 Of course it's important to note that every book published is different and not all books will achieve the same results.
 Some books will do fantastically **better** than mine, others will inevitably do worse.
 As with all things there are no guarantees.
 However if you are prepared to learn the publishing process, put in the time to do topic research up front, create a quality book offering great content and ensure you have a marketing plan, there is no reason why your book won't achieve sales.
 As a rule of thumb (based on my experience) I would plan for it to take about 1 year for the book creation costs to be recovered. **This is not a get rich quick money maker!**

-If further proof is needed that online publishing is a viable option for generating significant amounts of income, look no further than Huw at [Financially Free By 40](http://financiallyfreeby40.com){:target="_blank" rel="nofollow"} who was able to [**quit his 9-5 job**](http://financiallyfreeby40.com/2015/07/ive-quit-my-9-5-job-now-what-part-1){:target="_blank" rel="nofollow"} just **10 months** after starting his online publishing venture!
+If further proof is needed that online publishing is a viable option for generating significant amounts of income, look no further than Huw at [Financially Free By 40](http://financiallyfreeby40.com){:target="_blank"} who was able to [**quit his 9-5 job**](http://financiallyfreeby40.com/2015/07/ive-quit-my-9-5-job-now-what-part-1){:target="_blank"} just **10 months** after starting his online publishing venture!
 Huw had a tremendous work ethic to allow him to achieve this so quickly.
 At some points he was launching 3 books a week which I don't think even he would recommend now!
 However, his book portfolio provides him thousands of pounds income every month with very little time effort now needed from him.
 This is *living the dream*!

-[^1]: You can learn how to create your own Freedom Plan in my blog posts parts [one](/posts/freedom-plan-part-1) and [two](/posts/freedom-plan-part-2)
+[^1]: You can learn how to create your own Freedom Plan in my blog posts parts [one](/posts/freedom-plan-part-1){:target="_blank"} and [two](/posts/freedom-plan-part-2){:target="_blank"}

 ### 2. There Is Passive Income Potential
 The most exciting part of online book publishing for me is the fact that it has real passive income potential.
 Can you imagine the feeling of having money landing in your account every month having done nothing during that month to earn it?!